TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms1/lab3.md

 ---
 layout: page
-title: "Day 3: Syntactic Editor Services"
+title: "Lab 3: Syntactic Editor Services"
-excerpt: "Day 3: Syntactic Editor Services"
+excerpt: "Lab 3: Syntactic Editor Services"
 tags: ["assignment"]
-share: false
+context: ms1
 ---

+{% include _toc.html %}

 In this lab, you add a pretty-printer and syntactic editor services to your MiniJava editor.